Justice603-tech/songmanager/README.md

 # songmanager
-Song manager is a simple to use well "Song manager'
+Song manager is a simple to use well >Song manager!

+# Instalation
+  `npm i songmanager`

+ #Starting